-Reading forms a very important part of a child's education and much of the time in Reception is spent developing reading skills.
+Reading forms a very important part of a child's education and much of the time in Early Years is spent developing reading skills.
 A child needs to develop many skills contributing to reading.
 They will realise that speech sounds are represented by letters and understand that words are made up of groups of letters.
 Through playing games and seeing words everywhere they look, a child begins to read.

-In Reception, we are always reading stories together, this increases the child's interest and makes them want to read.
+In the Early Years, we are always reading stories together, this increases the child's interest and makes them want to read.
 The school runs a Star Reader scheme to motivate and reward regular home reading.
-All children are expected to read books we send home with their parents, preferably daily, but at least 3 times a week.
-Children who maintain this regular reading diligently through a whole term, receive a book prize and a certificate.
+All children are expected to read books we send home with their parents, preferably daily, but at least three times a week.
 Parents are expected to record this regular reading in the home/school reading record so that staff know reading has taken place.
-As children increase phonic awareness the reading changes from 'story telling' to the child attempting to blend words together and then this progresses to texts of whole sentences and more fluent reading.
+As children increase their phonic awareness, the reading changes from 'story telling' to the child attempting to blend words together and then this progresses to texts of whole sentences and more fluent reading.
 Children will also have opportunities to visit the school library to select a book they would like to take home to read for pleasure.
 In addition to the development of their phonic skills, children will be encouraged to learn 'harder to read and spell' words by sight.

-We are a Talk for Writing school.
+We use elements of Talk for Writing.
 We start with enjoying and sharing stories and rhymes, which the children learn by heart.
 As they use actions to help them to recite stories and rhymes, the children learn new words and important early rules of grammar - though they are not aware of this!
 If the children can talk it, then they can write it!
 They build an extensive and rich vocabulary to use in their own writing and make progress which prepares them well for their move to Year 1.